deanwampler/command-line-arguments/README.markdown

 Dean Wampler, Ph.D.
 [@deanwampler](https://twitter.com/deanwampler)

 This is a [Scala](http://scala-lang.org) library for handling command-line arguments.
-It has few dependencies on other libraries, [Parboiled](https://github.com/sirthias/parboiled/wiki/parboiled-for-Scala) for parsing and for testing, [ScalaTest](http://scalatest.org) and [ScalaCheck](http://scalacheck.org), so its footprint is small.
+It has few dependencies on other libraries, [Parboiled](https://github.com/sirthias/parboiled/wiki/parboiled-for-Scala), for parsing, and [ScalaTest](http://scalatest.org) and [ScalaCheck](http://scalacheck.org), for testing.
+So its footprint is small.

 ## Usage